Thomas Circle: 20th and 21st centuries

+One positive addition to the lots surrounding the circle was the 1930 construction of the imposing National City Christian Church, designed by noted architect John Russell Pope, which is the national church of the Christian Church (Disciples of Christ).
 In December 1938, construction began on a $680,000 tunnel that would allow Massachusetts Avenue's through-traffic to pass under the circle.
-This underpass opened on March 14, 1940.
-North-south running through-traffic lanes cutting through the center of the circle were added to improve traffic flow.
+During construction of the underpass, most of the landscaping in the circle was removed.
+The tunnel opened on March 14, 1940.
+North-south running through-traffic lanes cutting through the center of the circle were added in 1952 to improve traffic flow, but left a minimal oval-shaped space around the statue which pedestrians could not access without jaywalking.